chrisgrieser/nvim-spider/README.md

 # nvim-spider
 Use the `w`, `e`, `b` motions like a spider.
 Considers camelCase and skips insignificant punctuation.

 Lightweight (~120 LoC), zero-config, pure lua.
-Supports normal, visual, and operator-pending mode.
+Works in normal, visual, and operator-pending mode.
+Works with counts.

 <!--toc:start-->
 - [Features](#features)